Highway 99 - Ten Mile Slide

 - Limits future costs associated with extra-ordinary maintenance and stabilization measures due to retrogression

-- Consultation with the Xaxli’p community and other key stakeholders began early and is ongoing
+- Consultation with the Xaxli’p community and key stakeholders began early and is ongoing

-- Public information sessions were held on March 16th (at the Xaxli’p Office) and March 29th (at the Lillooet Rec Centre) in 2017
+- Public information sessions were held at both the Xaxli’p Office and Lillooet Rec Centre in March 2017

-- The following posters and boards were displayed at the information sessions and are available for viewing through the links below:
+The following posters and boards were displayed at the community information sessions and are available for viewing through the links below: